AdobeDocs/marketo-measure.en/help/advanced-features/custom-attribution-models/custom-attribution-model-and-setup.md

 ---
-description: Custom Attribution Model and Setup - [!DNL Marketo Measure]
+description: "Custom Attribution Model and Setup guidance for Marketo Measure users"
 title: Custom Attribution Model and Setup
 exl-id: 7b156db2-9ac6-4d32-ac67-06c0aa15d651
 feature: Attribution, Custom Models
 ---
 # Custom Attribution Model and Setup {#custom-attribution-model-and-setup}

 See below for an overview of the [!DNL Marketo Measure] custom attribution model and how to set it up.